Patch

 pa = dc.get_example_patch()

-Patch.update_attrs is for making small changes to the patch attrs (metadata) while keeping the unaffected metadata (Patch.new would require you replace the entirety of attrs).
+Patch.update_attrs is for making changes to the attrs (metadata) while keeping the unaffected metadata (Patch.update would completely replace the old attrs).

 import dascore as dc